-The last reported sales price of common units on the NYSE on August 7, 2001 was \$18.55 per common unit.
-As of August 6, 2001 there were approximately 709holders of record of Star Gas Partners' common units.
+The last reported sales price of common units on the NYSE on January 7, 2002 was \$21.10 per common unit.
+As of January 7, 2002, there were approximately 758 holders of record of Star Gas Partners' common units.

-On July 25, 2000 we announced that we would commence quarterly distributions on our senior subordinated units at an initial rate of \$0.25 per unit.
-We paid this distribution on the senior subordinated units on August 15, 2000, November 14, 2000 and February 14, 2001.
-The Board of Directors of our general partner has declared a distribution of \$0.575 per unit on all of the senior subordinated units, junior subordinated units and general partner units for the quarter ended June 30, 2001, which will be payable on or about August 14, 2001 to holders of record on August 6, 2001.
+On July 25, 2000, we announced that we would commence quarterly distributions on our senior subordinated units at an initial rate of \$0.25 per unit.
+On January 18, 2001, we announced that we would increase this rate to \$0.575 per unit and that we would also commence distributions at that level for our junior subordinated and general partner units, the increased distributions being payable on all of our units for the quarter ended December 31, 2000.
 The senior subordinated units are listed and traded on the New York Stock Exchange under the symbol "SGH."